ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 <!-- NOTE: MUST PRINT HARD COPY AS WELL -->

-Welcome to the official repository of **Team GFM**, participants in the Future Engineers category of the WRO competition.
+Welcome to the official repository of **Team GFM**.
+We are participants in the Future Engineers category of the WRO competition.

 ## Team Members
 - **Garfield**
 - **Pleum**
 - **Kao**

 We are a team of dedicated students with a passion for robotics and innovation.
-This repository documents our full engineering process, including design, development, testing, and coding of our autonomous vehicle.
+This repository documents our full engineering process, including design, components used, development, testing, and coding of our robot.

 <!-- NOTE: Replace all placeholder sections below with your team's actual content and details. -->